chmlee/ream-doc-v2/docs/Language/Basic/Entry.md

 The `# Country` entry has one variable `name` and three Level-2 child entries `## Language`.
 The three `## Language`  subentries are also known as the *terminal nodes* as they do not contain any subentry.
-When compiling the dataset, the parser look for all terminal nodes in the Markdata file and flatten the data structure.
+When compiling the dataset, the parser look for all terminal nodes in the REAM file and flatten the data structure.
 Thus the previous example produces a dataset with three rows (one for each terminal node) and two columns (one of each variable).

-Note that the variable keys are scoped, so `## Offical Language` is allowed to have a variable with the key `name` despite its parent entry `# Country` also contain a variable with the same key.
+Note that the variable keys are scoped, so `## Language` is allowed to have a variable with the key `name` despite its parent entry `# Country` also contain a variable with the same key.

+Entry must be nested in order.
 Level-2 Entries can only be nested in a Level-1 Entry, and Level-3 Entries can only be nested in a Level-2 Entry, and so forth.
-Compare the following two examples with the previous one:
+Compare the datasets compiled from the following two examples with the previous one:
 ```markdown
 # Country
 - name: Belgium